-When you find a Pantone color swatch which you like, that shade is known as a spot color.
-Now what spot colors actually are is that they are pre-mixed colors which are supplied to the printer in addition to the CMYK colors, and depending on the number of pigments in there, it can go all the way up to eight-color printing.
+When you find a Pantone color swatch that you like, that shade is known as a spot color.
+Now, what spot colors actually are is that they are pre-mixed colors that are supplied to the printer in addition to the CMYK colors, and depending on the number of pigments in there, it can go all the way up to eight-color printing.

 Let’s see how we use Pantone color matching for our project when we hire a custom logo design company.

-After we design a logo, then we will pass it by the client, and if agrees to it, we send it ahead to printing, with the codes of the primary and secondary colors sent to the printer alongside respective color chips.
-Color chips are just perforated pieces of paper which denote each separate solid color from the Pantone collection.
+After we design a logo, we will pass it by the client, and if agree to it, we send it ahead to printing, with the codes of the primary and secondary colors sent to the printer alongside respective color chips.
+Color chips are just perforated pieces of paper that denote each separate solid color from the Pantone collection.

 The printer will then use the same guide as the designer so that he can write the exact values of the colors on the printing tickets.
 These tickets then go the press, where the press operator will mix the pigments as per the requirements.

-The resultant mixed ink will be used by the printer to print the designed logo on the provided print medium, as per need.
-The entire process, everyone responsible from the designer, the printer and the client, everyone can check the consistency of the colors reproduced to provide uniformity.
+The resultant mixed ink will be used by the printer to print the designed logo on the provided print medium, as needed.
+Throughout the entire process, everyone responsible, from the designer, the printer and the client, everyone can check the consistency of the colors reproduced to provide uniformity.